LennonLab/Emergence/EmergencePrePrint.md

 *Emergence* does not place explicit constraints on body size or life history trade-offs.
 Instead, we designed *Emergence* to allow all patterns to emerge from randomized conditions in ways that would have been difficult to anticipate from examining the source code.

+**It's unclear to me whether this next section on MTE is necessary; it's seems to veer off from main Emergence message.
+In ths subsequent section you talk about MTE, so perhaps that's sufficient?
+There's also some strange formatting with regard ($^ and italics)**

 *Emergence* offers an IBM-based approach for not only testing metabolic theory of ecology (MTE) (Brown et al. 2004) but for testing MTE alongside the patterns of other theories.
 MTE predicts that the magnitude of basal metabolic rate ($B$) increases with the $^3/_4$ power of body mass ($M$), i.e., $B$ = $M^{3/4}$.
 Studies have used the $^3/_4$ scaling law to predict aspects of metabolic power, population dynamics, community ecology, ecosystem function, and trophic interactions (Brown et al. 2004, Hechinger et al. 2011, Schramski et al. 2015).